sermon: Faith (Part Two)

 Hebrews 11:1 Now faith is the substance of things hoped for, the evidence of things not seen.

 Hypostasis gives a person firm footing.
-It gives a person a footing so that he does not lean—get into a bad attitude out of what is good in the eyes of God.
+It gives a person a footing so that he does not lean—get into a bad attitude out of alignment with what is good in the eyes of God.

 The word "substance"—faith is the substance—came into the English language from the Latin language, not out of Greek this time, and it also came untranslated.
 It is actually two words "sub stans," which in Latin means "standing under," very close to hypostasis.
 This word "sub stans" is interesting because it was the word the Romans used for a title deed.
 If somebody had a title to a piece of property, he used the word "sub stans."
 There was something firm there that gave him possession of the property.
 It was proof, and so the "sub stans," or the title deed, showed legal proof of ownership.
 Faith is legal proof of ownership of something that is hoped for, something that is not yet seen.
 So property belongs to the one holding the title.